cs480x-21c/01-ghd3/README.md

 *Design Achievement Description*

   I decided to go for portrayal of a relevant picture to our current year.
-The design uses different shapes, colors to resemble the original picture.
+The design uses different shapes, colors, images to resemble the original picture.

 **Resources Used**

   Looked at code provided in class 1 as reference

   Image used for reference: https://cdn.abcotvs.com/dip/images/10073278_012721-cc-ap-bernie-sanders-inaug-mittens-img.jpg?w=1600

  *Clipart Resources Used*